Follow Us:

 At the International Institute, we believe in equity and opportunity for all.
 For those looking to make a difference, we offer a variety of ways to contribute to a more inclusive society.

 How do I become a volunteer?
-Simply sign up for one the volunteer opportunities linked below.
+Find and sign up for volunteer opportunities using the link below.
 You may be required to complete a background check or additional training, depending on the volunteer role.
+This link will direct you to the Institute’s page on the Golden platform.

 Are there requirements to become a volunteer?
 In order to volunteer at the International Institute, we ask that you: